permitio/permit-cli/README.md

 #### Options

-- `key <string>` (Optional) - a Permit API key in project level or higher to authenticate the operation.
+- `--key <string>` (Optional) - a Permit API key in project level or higher to authenticate the operation.
 If not provided, the command will reauthenticate you in the browser.

 #### Example